-In the 2016/17 Awards, the EBAs engaged with over 33,000 organisations in 34 countries.
-Showcasing the best in class, past winners are from a diverse range of industries including pharmaceutical, engineering, fashion, cosmetic, online businesses, manufacturing and transport.
+The Awards showcase the best in Europe, past winners see here are from a diverse range of industries including pharmaceutical, engineering, fashion, cosmetic, online businesses, manufacturing and transport.
 Winners of the EBAs are congratulated by an audience comprising heads of state, leading industrialists, entrepreneurs, business leaders, media owners and academics from across 34 European nations.

-PLEASE NOTE: If you have aready regsitered for the 2018/19 Awards, you do not need to do anything, a member of our research team will be in contact with more information when we open again for entries in the summer of 2018.
+PLEASE NOTE: If you have already registered for the 2019 Awards, you do not need to do anything, a member of our research team will be in contact with more information as the 2019 Awards are officially opened.

 Meanwhile, if you have any questions, please contact us here.